dwinston/terminusdb-docs/md/terminusx/start-with-a-client.md

 # Start with a Client API

-> **On this page:** A step-by-step guide with examples to get started with JavaScript or Python client.
+> **On this page:** A step-by-step guide with examples to install and get started with a JavaScript or Python client.

-The TerminusDB client package contains the two core components outlined below.
-This guide demonstrates the basic use of each component.
+This guide demonstrates the basic use of the **WOQLClient** library to connect to TerminusX with a JavaScript or Python client.
 Refer to [TerminusDB JavaScript Client](https://terminusdb.github.io/terminusdb-client-js/) or [TerminusDB Python Client](https://terminusdb.github.io/terminusdb-client-python/) for detailed documentation.

-- [Connect WOQLClient](#connect-with-WOQLClient) to connect to TerminusX.

 ## Install WOQLClient